eez-open/studio/help/en-US/components/actions/MQTTEvent.md

 MQTT connection to the server whose events are to be handled.

-## Event handlers [DRAFT]
+## Event handlers

 List of events to be handled.
-For each item in the list, it will be necessary to select `Event`, `Handler type` and optionally `Action`. `Event' is the type of event we want to handle and the possible values are:
+For each item in the list, it will be necessary to select `Event`, `Handler type` and optionally `Action`. `Event` is the type of event we want to handle and the possible values are:

 - `Connect` - It is sent in case of successful connection or reconnect.
 - `Reconnect` - Sent when attempting to reconnect after a connection has been terminated.